Taking care of your information

-Where you tell us that no longer want to hear from us for marketing purposes, please be aware that we may still contact you for administration purposes such as about providing you with information you’ve requested or in helping resolve a query.
+Where you tell us that you no longer want to hear from us for marketing purposes, please be aware that we may still contact you for administration purposes such as providing you with information you’ve requested or in helping resolve a query.

 Cookies are small text files that are placed on your device to help us give you a better experience of using our website.
 Cookies do lots of different things, such as helping us to: